jdorhauer/Portfolio/README.md

 ## Changes to come

-I am looking into buying a domain to host this site.
-Ideally, it would give me the opportunity to not only host my portfolio, but offer an option to host live versions of my projects.
+I am looking to offer an option to host live versions of my projects.
+The main thing I am researching is a cheaper option for back end hosting than what I have found so far.